Barnum (musical): Cast

-Productions
+Production history

-Original Broadway Production
+Original Broadway production (1980–1982)

 The original production opened at the St. James Theatre on Broadway, on April 30, 1980, and closed on May 16, 1982, after 854 performances and 26 previews.
 It was directed and choreographed by Joe Layton, with scenic design by David Mitchell, costume design by Theoni V. Aldredge, and lighting design by Craig Miller.
 The musical starred Jim Dale as P.T.
 Barnum, Glenn Close as Charity Barnum, Marianne Tatum as Jenny Lind, Terri White as Joice Heth, and Terrence Mann as Chester Lyman (he also understudied Dale as Barnum).
 During Jim Dale's vacation in May 1981, the part of Barnum was played by Tony Orlando, and when Dale left the production in October 1981, Mike Burstyn assumed the role for the remainder of the show's run.

-Original London Production
+Original West End production and UK tours (1981–1986)

 The show made its West End debut on June 11, 1981, at the London Palladium, where it ran for 655 performances.
 The London cast included Michael Crawford as P.T.
 Barnum, Deborah Grant as Charity Barnum and Sarah Payne as Jenny Lind.
 Crawford reprised his role opposite Eileen Battye in a UK Tour of the show which ran between 1984 and 1986, stopping off at various venues including the Manchester Opera House and a West End revival at the Victoria Palace Theatre.
 The tour was recorded for television and broadcast by the BBC in 1986.
 It was later released on VHS and DVD.

 There was a further revival in London at the Dominion Theatre, starring Paul Nicholas and another in a circus tent in Battersea Park (where circuses run by David Smart had previously been held) starring Blue Peter presenter Peter Duncan.
+Another UK tour ran from 1995 to 1996 starring Andrew O'Connor in the title role.